-- Q. 1.
-Fill in the blanks with suitable words: - (i) The economic activity in which one is engaged on regular basis is called his/her - (ii) A professional requires and training in a particular field. - (iii) The occupation in which people work for others and earn fixed income is called - (iv) A professional body regulates every profession - by laying down the for all professionals. - (v) The terms and conditions of employment are decide by the
+Q. 1.
+Fill in the blanks with suitable words:

+- (ii) A professional requires and training in a particular field. - (iii) The occupation in which people work for others and earn fixed income is called - (iv) A professional body regulates every profession by laying down the for all professionals.